|© 1993 - 2020 captainjohn.org

 Lock 1 and enter the New York State Canal System.

-and Lake Erie.
-If you are cruising Canada’s popular Trent-Severn Canal, you must un-step your mast again before entering the Trent-Severn and
+Lake Erie.
+If you are cruising Canada’s popular Trent-Severn Canal, you must un-step your mast again before entering the Trent-Severn and you can

 If you take the full-length of the Erie Canal, you can sail from Buffalo, NY to Chicago, where you will have to have your mast un-stepped in the

 Chicago area before leaving Lake Michigan.
 Afterwards, if you have a mast height of 52' or less, you can have your mast stepped at Staved Rock

 Marina on the Illinois river.
 From there, you can cruise all the way to the Okeechobee Waterway where there is a 49’ fixed bridge at Port Mayaca, or

 If you take the inside route on the NJ-ICW, there are several 35’ fixed bridges.
 Most sailors will go outside as draft may also be a problem.
 Those that